Blatke/Prefab-Thumbnail-Generator/README.md

 # Installation
 Download the **Source code.zip** file for the latest version on the [Release](https://github.com/Blatke/Prefab-Thumbnail-Generator/releases) page.
 Uncompress it and there will be .cs files as below:
+1. AssetFileRead.cs
-1. ModifyTextureImportSettings.cs
+2. ModifyTextureImportSettings.cs
+3. PathHepler.cs
-2. PrefabThumbnailGenerator.cs
+4. PrefabThumbnailGenerator.cs
-3. XmlFileRead.cs
+5. XmlFileRead.cs

 Drag and drop the .cs files which you suppose to use into your project folder, **Asset/Editor/**.
 If you don't have this **Editor** folder, you need to create one in the Asset folder.

+If you're updating this tool, please replace all the .cs files with the newly downloaded ones.

 # Use It
 Go to Unity Editor, click the top menu: **Window -> Bl@ke -> Prefab Thumbnail Generator**, to show its window: